 Separation Anxiety In Children – What Children Are Affected?

-This disorder can effect at least 4% of children through any given school year.
-Anxiety itself often peaks in certain developmental points in a child’s life such as when they begin Kindergarten or when they begin going to Middle school or High school.
+This disorder affects at least 4% of children through any school year.
+Anxiety itself often peaks at certain developmental points in a child’s life, such as when they begin kindergarten, middle school, or high school.

-This condition can often lead children to have missed opportunities.
-Things such as not wanting to go on field trips because they are too worried about missing their loved one.
-Often times the child will have poor attendance due to feeling ill from anxiety.
-There are many ways this disorder can have an effect on children.
-Being able to identify this disorder and discern it from normal clinginess is key to treating it properly.
+This condition can often lead children to miss opportunities, such as not wanting to go on field trips because they are too worried about missing their loved ones.
+Often, the child will have poor attendance due to feeling ill from anxiety.
+There are many ways this disorder can affect children.
+Identifying and discerning this disorder from normal clinginess is key to treating it properly.

 How Can Separation Anxiety In Children Be Treated?